Track your progress

 This makes her feel ashamed and embarrassed.
 The following day Kim wakes up shaking and feeling sick.
 She asks her Mum to call the school to say that she is poorly.

-What thoughts/images might you be having in response to seeing yourself on Zoom?
+What thoughts/images might Rohan be having in response to seeing themselves on Zoom?

 What do